NeuralEnsemble/pype9/doc/source/installation.rst

 ============

-There are two steps to installing Pype9, the first is installing one or both of simulator backends, Neuron and/or NEST, and the second installing the Pype9 Python package and its prerequisites.
+There are two steps to installing Pype9, the first is installing one or both of the simulator backends, Neuron and/or NEST, and the second is installing Pype9 and prerequisite Python packages.

 Simulator Backends
 ------------------